 An LLC is a type of business structure that combines limited liability with the flexibility of a partnership or sole proprietorship.
 Federal and state pass-through tax treatment also makes it an attractive business entity choice for many Missouri business owners.

-Additionally, MO LLC assumes an easy setup process and comes with low annual maintenance costs.
+Additionally, setting up an LLC is an easy setup process and comes with low annual maintenance costs.
 So it’s an attractive option for cash-strapped startups and small business owners.

 Whether you plan to operate out of this state physically or just register a legal entity, here are the step-by-step instructions to form an LLC in Missouri.